treeswift/libwusers/README.md

 Some of the memory management logic relies on the fact that `pw_shell` (the last `char*` field) is also the last field processed by `pw_dup()`.
 If you want to change that, search for `reinterpret_cast<char*>` to highlight these places in the code.

+Semantically constant C-string values (such as `*` in lieu of passwords, or privilege class names), though syntactically mutable, MAY reside in read-only memory.

 # Terms and conditions

 ## License